mlibos/NBA-predictor/README.md

 Golden State Warriors [19.0, 63.0]

 key:
-a * indicates team automatically qualifies for playoffs a ** indicates team qualifies for play-in tournament
+ * indicates team automatically qualifies for playoffs ** indicates team qualifies for play-in tournament

 this program took a total of  70.01 seconds to run for an n of  150